John Francis Yaxley: Career

-Yaxley served in Vanuatu (formerly The New Hebrides) and the Solomon Islands (formerly The British Solomon Islands Protectorate).
+Yaxley served in the New Hebrides (now Vanuatu) and the British Solomon Islands Protectorate (now Solomon Islands).
 He carried out the first census of the New Hebrides with Norma MacArthur in 1967, and subsequently reported on it.

 Hong Kong

-Yaxley first moved to Colonial Hong Kong in 1977, where he served in various posts.
+Yaxley first moved to colonial Hong Kong in 1977, where he served in various posts.
 By 1984 he was Acting Secretary for Trade and Industry.
 He held the office of Deputy Financial Secretary (and was briefly Acting Financial Secretary) to the Treasury Branch from 1987 to 1989.
 From 1989 to 1993 he was based in London as the Commissioner for the Hong Kong Government Office.
 In 1990 Yaxley, writing to The Times, defended the actions of the Hong Kong government in its handling of Vietnamese boat people refugee cases, pointing out that all refugee claimants were granted legal aid in their cases against removal and granted the writ of habeas corpus.

 He was appointed a Commander of the Order of the British Empire (CBE) in the 1990 Queen's Birthday Honours.